People in recovery from

 Cleaning.
 Simple cleaning tasks can be too physically demanding

 during recovery.
-However, a clean house is crucial to both mood and health (to
+But a clean house is crucial to both mood and health (to

 avoid infections).
-Therefore, you should consider helping to clean house
+So you can consider helping to clean house

 regularly or hiring a maid service.